 How We Got Here:

-Our foundation’s mission is to carry on Robyn’s legacy of helping others by supporting individuals and families battling blood cancers.
+Our foundation’s mission is to carry on Robyn’s legacy of helping others by advocating for blood, platelet, and plasma donation within the Asian-American communities in an effort to help those battling blood cancers.

 Blood cancers are not selective and can impact any family.